Sales Tax Taxability and Exemptions

 Any social, civic, religious, political subdivision, or educational organization can apply for a sales tax exemption by completing Form 1746, Missouri Sales Tax Exemption Application.
 This form lists the information needed to verify the organization is indeed a tax-exempt non-profit organization.

-A 501(c) is an Internal Revenue Service (IRS) exemption.
-Please visit the IRS website for more information.
+A 501(c) is an Internal Revenue Service (IRS) exemption from federal income tax.
+Having a 501(c) status does not guarantee an exemption from Missouri sales tax.
+Please visit the IRS website for information on how to apply.

-Exempt charitable, religious, and educational entities, or political subdivisions may complete a project exemption certificate (Form 5060) and present it to the contractor, who in turn may use the certificate to purchase materials for a specific project performed for the tax exempt entity.
-Only the materials incorporated into the real property are exempt.
+Exempt charitable, religious, and educational entities, or political subdivisions will present the purchasing contractor a copy of the exempt organization's Missouri Sales and Use Tax Exemption Letter, and a completed project exemption certificate (Form 5060).
+The purchasing contractor may use the certificate to purchase materials for a specific project .
+Only materials that are incorporated into real property are exempt.
 This certificate must contain the following information:

 - The exempt entity's name, address, Missouri tax identification number, and a signature of an authorized representative;